 Is a concussion going to affect my hearing?

-Concussions can be a major factor in an athlete’s hearing health as well.
+Concussions can be a factor for an athleteís hearing health as well.
 Following the trauma, there is often damage to the inner and outer ear.
 It may be a ruptured eardrum or damage to the fine hair cells in the inner ear.

-This can result in difficulty hearing clearly, such as not being able to distinguish sounds from background noise.
+This can result in hearing difficulties, such as not being able to distinguish sounds from background noise.
 Concussions may also make conversations difficult because parts of the brain that process speech may have been damaged.

 Tinnitus, a ringing sensation in the ears, can also present itself after significant head trauma.